scresswell/people-resources/questions.md

 * what personality types do you find hardest to relate to? what strategies have you employed in the past to work with those personalities successfully?
 * what has been the most challenging piece of work for you, and what did you learn / take away from it?
 * what would your teammates say is your best / worst quality?
 Biggest areas need to improve
+* how do you handle stressful situations?
+How would your peers know if you’re stressed?